Little Hatfield

-Little Hatfield is a small hamlet in the East Riding of Yorkshire, England, in an area known as Holderness.
+Little Hatfield is a small hamlet in the civil parish of Hatfield, in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 3 mi south-west of Hornsea town centre, and less than 1 mi west of Great Hatfield.

+Little Hatfield was formerly a township in the parish of Sigglesthorne, in 1866 Little Hatfield became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Goxhill and Great Hatfield to form "Hatfield".
+In 1931 the parish had a population of 63.

-In 1823 Little Hatfield was in the civil parish of Sigglesthorne, and in the Wapentake and Liberty of Holderness.
+In 1823 Little Hatfield was in the Wapentake and Liberty of Holderness.
 Population at the time was 25, which included a farmer.

-The village was a civil parish until 1935, when it was merged with Goxhill and Great Hatfield to form the parish of Hatfield.

 Little Hatfield was served from 1864 to 1964 by Sigglesthorne railway station on the Hull and Hornsea Railway.

+The name Hatfield derives from the Old English hǣðfeld meaning 'heath field'.